matn7/CS-Notes/src/main/java/persistence/README.md

 - Value type objects are identified through owning entity.
 - The lifecycle of a **value type** object is bound to that of its owning **entity** object.
 - Classes like String and Integer are most simple **value type** classes.
 - Does the database identity of an object matters?
     - Enity yes
     - Value Types no
 - Do all persistent classes have their own database identity (primary key)
     - No

 ## Component Mapping

 A component is a part of whole in such a way that if the whole is destroyed, all its parts are also destroyed with it.
 E.g. your room in your house.
 Each component (part) may belong to only one whole.
 The term "component" refers to the object-oriented notion of composition.
-A component is a contained object that is persisted as **value type**
+A component is a contained object that is persisted as **value type**.

 ```java
 @Entity